Chilo suppressalis: Description

 The wingspan is 18 mm in male and 18–20 mm in female.
 In the male, the head and thorax are brown and white.
 Abdomen pale.
 Forewings with somewhat acute apex which is ochreous, wholly suffused with brown except a patch in cell and a streak below medial nervure.
 Inner margin whitish.
 A sinuous rufous medial line runs with silvery spots on its inner side, also on discocellulars, and below vein 2.
 A rufous submarginal line, highly angled at vein 6 and with silvery line on its outer edge.
 A marginal series of black specks found.
 Cilia rufous.
 Hindwings whitish.

 In the female, it is much more orange-fulvous coloured.
 Forewings irrorated (sprinkled) with brown.
 Medial and submarginal lines almost obsolete.
 The silvery spots below the cell prominent and sometimes double.
 The postmedial area irrorated with silvery scales.

 Ecology and life cycle

 Eggs are scale like and translucent white to dark yellow.
 These naked clusters consist of nearly 60 overlapping rows.

 First-instar larvae are greyish white with a black head.
 Head capsule gradually turns brown towards final stages.
-Full-grown larvae are yellow, with five, dim, longitudinal lines, and can grow to a length of about 25 mm.
+Full-grown larvae are yellow.

 Apart from the major food plant, rice, larvae also feed on wide array of plants such as Gigantochloa verticellata, Echinochloa crusgalli cruspavonis, Echinochloa stagnina, Eleusine indica, Panicum sp., Paspalum conjugatum, Amaranthus sp., Phragmites australis, Raphanus raphanistrum, Sclerostachya fusca, Sorghum sp., Typha latifolia, Xanthium strumarium, and Zizania aquatica.

 Pupation takes place in a stem of the food plant.
 Pupae are reddish brown with two ribbed crest on the pronotal margins.
 Several spines are located in the cremaster on the last abdominal segment.